Sang565/Data-engineering-and-analyzing-with-Apache-Spark-Kafka-and-Hadoop-HDFS/README.md

-# Stream processing and storing with Kafka, Spark and HDFS
+# Data engineering and analyzing with Apache Spark, Kafka, and Hadoop HDFS
 This Spark-based code is run at the A-Fog (Analytics Fog) tier in our proposed multi-layer stream and big data analytics platform to catch carparks’ occupancies data streamed from multiple S-Fog systems, then store these data in the A-Fog’s HDFS for long-term data storage and large-scale data analytics later.
 <br />